fenago/automation-anywhere-course/lab_guides/md/Lab_3.md

 Bot management and deployment are performed in this section.
-This is broken down into four sub-sections, which are accessible from the main menu pane on the left:

-![Figure 3.9 -- Bot management
-options](./images/Figure_3.9_B15646.jpg)

 The **BOTS** section is one of the key sections when it comes to building and managing bots.
-We will look further into each sub-section in greater detail.